 During summer 2017 Kieron recorded the soundtrack to a new Welsh opera film, commissioned by Welsh National Opera and S4C and composed by Stephen McNeff, based on the life of the 1st World War poet, Hedd Wyn.

-Recent competition success includes the 2018 Douglas Rees Memorial Young Opera Singer of the Year and the 2018 Dunraven Welsh Young Singer.
-Over the years, he has won the titles of Southport Singer of the Year; Liverpool Singer of the Year; The Stiwt Young Singer of the Year; Liverpool’s Most Promising Singer of the Year Award and most recently the 2018 Dunraven Welsh Young Singer of the Year and 2018 Douglas Rees Memorial Young Opera Singer of the Year.
+Recent competition successes include the 2018 Douglas Rees Memorial Young Opera Singer of the Year, the 2018 Morriston Orpheus Welsh Singer of the Year and the 2018 Dunraven Welsh Young Singer.
+Over the years, he has won the titles of Southport Singer of the Year; Liverpool Singer of the Year; The Stiwt Young Singer of the Year; Liverpool’s Most Promising Singer of the Year Award.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.